t-maka/GRC-Portfolio-Project/README.md

 ## 📋 Cyber Security Audit – Three Lines of Defense Model

+This section presents a structured approach to cybersecurity auditing using the Three Lines of Defense Model, a widely recognized framework for risk management and assurance.
+It defines clear roles and responsibilities across the three lines of defense model.

 ### 🧱 Proposed Audit Structure
 - **Line 1 – Control Owners**: Daily monitoring & incident detection.
 - **Line 2 – Independent Reviewers**: Validate controls and policy adherence.